gscontras/probLang/chapters/08-lexical-uncertainty_hidden.md

 var worlds = ["A","B","AB"]

-var knowledge_states = filter(
+var belief_states = filter(
   function(x){return x.length>0},
   powerset(worlds)
 )

-print(knowledge_states)
+print(belief_states)
 ~~~~

-> **Exercise:** Describe in your own words what a speaker in knowledge state "[A, B]" considers possible and what she rules out.
+> **Exercise:** Describe in your own words what a speaker in belief state "[A, B]" considers possible and what she rules out.

-The listener might not know the speaker's knowledge state, but may have some prior beliefs about which one is most likely.
-Knowledge states differ by the amount of information the speaker has.
+The listener might not know the speaker's belief state, but may have some prior beliefs about which one is most likely.
+Belief states differ by the amount of information the speaker has.
 The listener's prior beliefs might therefore depend on how knowledgeable, or how much of an expert on the matter at hand, the speaker is believed to be.
 Here's one way of modeling this.

 ~~~~
 ///fold: